-Regardless of how critical having a succession plan is, nearly 50 percent of owners who want to sell their business at some point have no exit strategy.
-At all.
+Regardless of how critical having a succession plan is, nearly 50 percent of owners who want to sell their business at some point have absolutely no exit strategy.

-Owners are often so focused on running and trying to grow their business that neglect to think about life post-business.
+Owners are often so focused on running and trying to grow their businesses that they neglect to think about life post-business.
 Nor the business should they happen to no longer be able to run it.
 Without an exit plan in place, who will take over all the duties that you currently handle?
 Who can you trust to continue running and growing the company you worked so hard to build?

 A formal plan enables business owners to map out what they want to accomplish by exiting.
-This type of plan might include personal and financial goals, who they want to sell the business to, and what kind of advisors are needed for support during the process.
+This type of plan might include personal and financial goals, a list of potential successors, and what kind of advisors are needed for support during the process.

-It’s understandable why so many owners drag their feet when it comes to creating a plan to sell their business: it’s complicated, it’s confusing, it’s difficult.
-An exit plan is a lot like building a house; it’s a complex process that often takes longer than initial expectations, requires support from various experts, and isn’t something that can be completed in a few hours.
+It’s understandable why many owners drag their feet when it comes to creating a plan to sell their business: it’s complicated, it’s confusing, it’s difficult.
+An exit plan is a lot like building a house; it’s a complex process that often takes longer than initial expectations.
+And if usually requires support from various experts, and it isn’t something that can be completed in just a few hours.

-For most sellers, the exit planning process can take years, especially when you include business advisors and attorneys, finding the right buyer, and any additional time needed to minimize risk and increase the value of your business.
+For most sellers, the exit planning process can take years, especially when you include business advisors, attorneys, finding the right buyer, and any additional time needed to minimize risk and increase the value of your business.

 The right advisors will help you better understand the process and can provide guidance, support, and assistance from the beginning to the end of the process.
 This guidance ensures that you get the best value for your business.

 When most of us plan a vacation, we book it months in advance.
-And despite having weeks and weeks to get ready for our trip, most of us are guilty of waiting until the very last minute to pack.
+Yet, despite having weeks to get ready for our trip, most of us are guilty of waiting until the day before to begin packing.
 Why are we such creatures of bad habits?
-Because putting off tomorrow what we don’t want to do today seems easier.
+Well, putting off the tasks we don’t want to do today is frankly the easy way out.

 What’s important to keep in mind is that easy choices might not be the right choices.
-As a business owner, you know that at some point in the future you will leave your business, whether leaving the business means you want to sell it, pass it down to a family member, or any number of options.
-But when you have no set time frame determined, you will continue to push the planning further and further out into the future.
-Too many owners think that finding a buyer to sell their business to will be easy.
-Unfortunately most also fail to think of what happens if there are no interested buyers.
+As a business owner, you know that at some point in the future you will leave your business, whether you want to sell it, pass it down to a family member, or exit for another reason.

+However, when you have no set time frame determined you will continue to push the planning out further into the future.
+Too many owners think that finding a buyer to sell their business will be easy.
+Unfortunately, most owners also fail to think of what happens if there are no interested buyers.